imagico/osm-carto-alternative-colors/README.md

 * differentiated rendering of `barrier=fence`, `barrier=guard_rail`, `barrier=wall`, `barrier=retaining_wall` and `barrier=ditch`.
 * rendering of `barrier=wall`, `barrier=retaining_wall` and `barrier=ditch` and `barrier=city_wall`/`historic=citywalls` parametrized according to `width` tagging
 * distinct rendering of `barrier=wall` and `barrier=retaining_wall` for `height<=0.5`
+* rendering of different types of parking spaces using single symbol patterns
+* rendering of surface type on parkings using a structure pattern
+* symbol augmentation for parkings illustrating secondary tags
+* symbol augmentation for bus/tram stops with a shelter
+* rendering some types of buildings with a distinct design at high zoom levels (`building=roof`, `building=greenhouse`, `building=garages`, `building=garage`, `building=carport`)
+* rendering of street lights with a design derived from the french style

 # Samples